Clinton, Iowa: Transportation

 U.S. Route 30 (Lincoln Highway), U.S. Route 67 (Great River Road), and Iowa Highway 136 pass through Clinton.

 For air travel, the Quad City International Airport, which is about 40 miles away in Moline, Illinois, is the closest commercial airport and can be reached in less than one hour by car.
 Chicago's O'Hare International Airport is about 140 miles east, and can typically be reached in less than three hours by car.

 Clinton has a municipal airport (Clinton Municipal Airport, KCWI) that serves the general aviation community.
 There are two runways, 3-21 which is 5,200' long, and 14-32 which is 3700' long.
 Numerous instrument approaches are available.

-Major railroads include the Union Pacific Railroad and the Canadian Pacific.
+Major railroads include the Union Pacific Railroad's Overland Route and the Canadian Pacific.

 A national U.S. recreation trail, the Mississippi River Trail passes through Clinton.

 For intracity transit, residents can rely on the MTA's 6 bus routes that run throughout the city.
 Disabled residents can rely on the MTA's para-transit service.

 Education

 Students gather at the sign outside of the entrance to Clinton Community College, Iowa.

 Prince of Peace Catholic Academy is a private Catholic K–12 school.

+Unity Christian Schools is a private Christian K-12 school.

 The Clinton Community School District is a public district home to many schools: